Cloudslab/iQuantum/README.md

 task orchestration in quantum computing environments that integrate cloud-based resources.
-- Modeling quantum computing environments with cloud-based resources: Quantum Datacenters (QDatacenter), Quantum Computers (QNode), Quantum Tasks (Qulet), and Quantum Broker (QBroker).
+- Modeling quantum computing environments with cloud-based resources: Quantum Datacenters (QDatacenter), Quantum Computers (QNode), QPU, Quantum Tasks (QTask), and Quantum Broker (QBroker).
 - Modeling QTask scheduling algorithms for quantum computing environments.
 - Modeling qubit mapping algorithms for quantum computing environments.
+- Modeling Hybrid Quantum-Classical Task Orchestration in the Cloud-Edge Continuum.

-## Installation
+## Installation and Examples
 The downloaded package contains all the source code and examples for iQuantum.
-The installation and execution process is similar to CloudSim 6.0.

-## Examples
-The package contains several examples that demonstrate the use of iQuantum.
-The examples are located in the `org.iquantum.examples` package.
+Several examples that demonstrate the use of iQuantum can be found in the `org.iquantum.examples` package, located in `/module/iquantum-examples` folder. iQuantum API documentation can be found at https://cloudslab.github.io/iQuantum/.
+Please note that iQuantum is still under development for adding advanced features and the API documentation is not fully complete yet.
+More details will be updated soon.

 ## Contributing
 Pull requests are welcome.